top of page

 • Quality variation: Single origin does not automatically mean high quality.
 A bag labeled “100% Brazilian” could contain exceptional beans—or very ordinary ones.
 Provenance alone doesn’t guarantee greatness.

-Flavor Diversity
+Flavor Diversity in Coffee

 Even within one country, flavor can vary dramatically: